Pasir Gudang: History

-At 2015, the administration zone of Pasir Gudang Municipal Council was increase from 29,459.9ha to 31,732.24ha following the re-delineation exercise.
-This brought Masai and Bandar Seri Alam become a part of Pasir Gudang.
+In 2015, the administration area of Pasir Gudang Municipal Council was increased from 29,459.9ha to 31,732.24ha following the re-delineation exercise.
+This made Masai and Bandar Seri Alam (both of which ceded from Johor Bahru Tengah), and Taman Rinting and Sierra Perdana (ceded from Johor Bahru City), became a part of the Pasir Gudang Municipality.

-On 22 November 2020, it was granted the city status and henceforth changed its name to Pasir Gudang City Council.
-The title of leader of Pasir Gudang was also changed, as Mayor.
+On 22 November 2020, Pasir Gudang was granted the city status and henceforth the municipal council was upgraded to Pasir Gudang City Council (Majlis Bandaraya Pasir Gudang}), currently led by a mayor.

 Demographics

-As of 2020, the area of Pasir Gudang has a population of 312,437.
+As of 2023, the area of Pasir Gudang has a population of 534,659.

 The following is based on Department of Statistics Malaysia 2010 census.

 Economy

-The main economy sectors of the city are transportation, logistics, shipbuilding, petrochemicals and other heavy industries.
+The main economy sectors of the city are transportation, logistics, shipbuilding, petrochemicals and other heavy industries, from which it earned its nickname of "Industrial and Port City" (Bandar Raya Industri dan Pelabuhan).